freaktechnik/justintv-stream-notifications/providers.md

  - Automatically adding the browser user's favorites
  - Monitoring the status of channels

-Sadly, it's not possible to get the user's avatars, so all Azubu users have the same icon (not the channels though!).

 ![Beam.pro icon](/img/beampro.png)
 ------
 [Beam.pro](https://beam.pro) is a game streaming platform.